 Read More: Helpful Hong Kong Travel Tips

 Being the Administrative region of China, the city is strongly influenced by the ancient Chinese culture and traditions with a modern setting.
-Not only are there plenty of places to visit in Hong Kong, but also the destination offers the mixed cultural environment that creates a rich travel experience for the tourists.
+Not only are there plenty of places to visit in Hong Kong, but also the destination offers a mixed cultural environment that creates a rich travel experience for the tourists.

 Hong Kong is also world famous for its luxurious shopping destinations.
 You can find pretty much everything from designer clothes, handbags, accessories, cosmetics, perfumes, jewellery, watches, and electronic appliances in the shopping districts of Hong Kong.
 Also, the items are tax-free and available at cheap prices.